magv/uberfmt/README.md

 # How to install?

+Install it from [PyPI]:

+    python3 -m pip install --user --upgrade uberfmt

+This should place a small script into your `~/.local/bin` folder, and if it is in your `PATH`, you should be able to use `uberfmt` right away.

-Just download [uberfmt] from Github; it’s a single file program.
+Alternatively just download [uberfmt] from Github; it’s a single file program.

 [pypi]: https://pypi.org/project/uberfmt/
 [uberfmt]: https://raw.githubusercontent.com/magv/uberfmt/master/uberfmt